Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

 ``readincr_v\<N\>( )`` is an API which takes **N** values from an input stream and places them into a vector register.
 Note that:

 * The AIE tile stream is 32 bits wide running at 1.25 GHz on the [VCK190 platform](https://www.amd.com/en/products/adaptive-socs-and-fpgas/evaluation-boards/vck190.html)
-* The PL stream may be 32, 64, or 128 bits wide (defined in the ADF graph) running at a slower clock (usually half or a quarter of the AIE clock)
+* The PL stream can be 32, 64, or 128 bits wide (defined in the ADF graph) running at a slower clock (usually half or a quarter of the AIE clock)
 * There are FIFO and [clock domain crossing](https://www.maven-silicon.com/blog/clock-domain-crossing) circuits at the AIE array and PL boundary such that:
   * a 32-bit PL stream running at half the AIE clock will provide 32-bit data to the AIE tile at half the AIE tile rate, potentially resulting in stalls (with the AIE tile waiting for data to be available)
   * a 64-bit PL stream running at half the AIE clock can provide 32-bit data to the AIE tile at the AIE tile rate